Crucial Marketing KPIs Your Team Needs To Track in 2026

 Registrations: A simple webinar KPI that tells you the number of people who registered for the event.

 Attendance rate: The percentage of people who registered and also showed up.
-About 50% and above is a good mark to aim for.
-Lower attendance can reveal weakness in your topics, guests, or your reminder sequences.
+According to Blondin, aiming for 50% or above is a reasonable benchmark.
+Lower attendance often signals weakness in topic selection, guest credibility, or reminder sequences.

 Funnel metrics